Skip to content

 0.5 / 1

-The company's commitment to pay wages that meet or exceed legal requirements applies to third-party suppliers at the group level.
-However, the information does not cover all suppliers.
+The company only commits to pay wages that meet or exceed legal requirements in its own reporting.
+This applies to all suppliers.

 • Y